Have you ever made a modification on your website to immediately regret the decision?

 This step involves modifying the wp-config file to connect the database with the staging site.

 From FileZilla, navigate to Remote site > public_html > staging > wp-config.php.
 Right-click on the file and select Edit.
-The file has information on your old database (or the database of your live site).
+The file has information on your old database.
 Replace it with the new database name, username, and password.
 Once, you’ve modified the information, save the file.

 The URL of the website will appear like this: staging.yourwebsitename.com.
 The login credentials will be the same as on your actual website.